SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.dnp3/README-ControlCenter.md

  2. Control Center `2` with 1 datum source:
 	1. Source `meter/2/power1` with 1 datum property: `watts`

-Spreadsheet applications generally allows you to export the sheet in the CSV format, which can then be loaded into SolarNode via the CSV Configurer.
+Spreadsheet applications generally allow you to export the sheet in the CSV format, which can then be loaded into SolarNode via the CSV Configurer.

 <img title="DNP3 example CSV configuration" src="docs/solarnode-dnp3-cc-csv-example@2x.png" width="1383">